alefore/weblog/edge-correctness.md

 Sorting is ~fast
 and can be done by a background thread
-(possibly delaying autocomplete and similar operations for a few milliseconds after start).
+(possibly delaying autocomplete and similar operations for a few milliseconds after program start).

 This is significantly better,
 but you still need to either: